Attractor sets and Julia sets in low dimensions: Introduction

 \subsection{Background}

-The characteristic trait of fractals is that they are self-similar: the object looks the same on every scale.
+Fractals have received much attention over the last few decades as objects where there is interesting structure on all small scales.
+This stands in contrast to, for example, smooth curves which look more and more like line segments on smaller and smaller scales.
 There are various ways to generate fractals.
 Two of the most common are as attractor sets of iterated function systems (IFSs) and Julia sets of holomorphic or meromorphic functions.
 Objects such as the Koch snowflake and Sierpinski gasket arise as attractor sets, see \cite{Falconer}, whereas fractals such as the Douady rabbit arise as Julia sets.
 In a sense, these two notions are inverse to one another.
 The attractor set, as the name suggests, arises from the fact that the maps generating the IFS are contractions, whereas the repelling periodic points are dense in a Julia set.

 The aim of this note is to show that every attractor set of a conformal IFS is also a Julia set in dimensions two and three.
 The caveat here is that we will consider Julia sets of quasiregular semigroups.
 These are a natural generalization of the more well-known theory of rational semigroups.
 Rational semigroups were first studied by Hinkkanen and Martin \cite{HM}.
 Quasiregular semigroups have the advantage of being defined in any (real) dimension.
 The Julia set of a quasiregular semigroup is the set of non-normality of the family generated by elements of the semigroup.
 The point here is that there is a uniform bound on the distortion of the maps in the semigroup, and so the quasiregular version of Montel's Theorem may be applied.
-Quasiregular semigroups were first studied in \cite{IM}, with more recent developments paralleling the development of the theory of rational semigroups in \cite{F}.
+Quasiregular semigroups were first studied by Iwaniec and Martin \cite{IM}, with more recent developments paralleling the development of the theory of rational semigroups in \cite{F}.